 A warmer atmosphere can be conveyed face to face – from the welcome at the registration desk to the speaker being able to read body language in the room.
 The traditional meeting helps two-way communication flow, meaning that messages are less likely to be lost than with an online meeting.

 Delegates can also engage more freely with others and network, through group discussion offered within the meeting programme or by chatting during coffee breaks.
 These opportunities supplement the meeting content and often the takeaways here can be just as valuable as the sessions themselves.

 There are far less distractions in a conference room.
 Whilst there is more flexibility when joining a virtual meeting, how likely is it that a colleague may interrupt to discuss something in the office, or incoming emails become a distraction?
 Not to mention the countless distractions at home.
 In a venue, delegates can fully focus on the meeting content, switch off their phones and are less likely to wander off to make a coffee mid-presentation.

 Technical issues are reduced in a face to face setting.
 Delegates attending in person don’t need to think about their internet connection dropping out.
 The pressure is also eased for the organiser as they don’t need to worry about speakers joining virtually or problems with the video syncing up with slides.
 Whilst many venues can offer a technician service to help with in-house equipment, they will be unlikely to help with participants having problems remotely.

 There’s still so much uncertainty on how the world will look post-Coronavirus but the Golden Jubilee Conference hotel will continue to support organisers and offer options for both the hybrid and face to face meeting.
-Get it touch with us to find out more at firstname.lastname@example.org or on 0141 951 6003.
+Get in touch with us to find out more at email@example.com or on 0141 951 6003.